 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-While suitcases of old may have only needed to pass the "caged gorilla" test, modern suitcases must comply with ever-changing airline size regulations and TSA security requirements.
+While picking a suitcase may appear like a simple decision, thanks to ever-changing airline size regulations and TSA security requirements there are many factors that go into the best choice.
 Travelers need to pack more delicate items into less cubic suitcase space, and those suitcases need to survive numerous transfers and trips through the baggage department.

 We examined dozens of popular suitcase models to create our shortlist of top contenders.

 We do not accept products directly from manufacturers; we use our own funds to purchase the same “off-the-shelf” products that you do.
 And when we've finished our testing and consumer reviews, we donate all these products to charities and other non-profit organizations.

 Most consumers want a suitcase that's rugged enough to survive rigorous baggage handling and the antics of overly enthusiastic hotel bellhops.
 At the same time, they want luggage that is accessible and stylish.
 In this section, we consider construction materials, wheels and handles, closures, and aesthetics.
 Our top five contenders may use different construction materials and designs, but they all perform the same important task of protecting their insides from the outside.

 Travel regulations have affected the dimension and capacity of many suitcase models, but conscientious manufacturers have figured out ways to maximize the limited space.
 While some of our top contenders may not have the dimensions required for carry-on, they have plenty of storage for clothing, toiletries, electronics, and other items efficiently.
 We examine each top contender's compliance with airline baggage regulations and any features that maximize capacity.